NISRA-Tech-Lab/71-ssb-pcos/README.md

 #### [Public Awareness of and Trust in Official Statistics Press Release.Rmd](code/ministerial_sub/Public%20Awareness%20of%20and%20Trust%20in%20Official%20Statistics%20Press%20Release.Rmd)

 When knitted this file will output the Press Release in Word format.
 Where possible, values have been automated.
-Other areas of the text that may require further attention have been highlighed in red text.
+Other areas of the text that may require further attention have been highlighted in red text.

 ### [code/significance_testing](code/significance_testing)